XingMXTeam/maoxunxing.com/content/posts/react-2/index.en.md

 ### Automatic batch updates

 Trigger scene:

-- In the event handler function
+- In the event handler function ( Before React 18, it will batch updates, too)

 ```jsx
 function handleClick() {